bastamon/GL62M-7RD-Hackintosh/README.md

 With a few modifications, can work for all GL62M 7RD version *theoretically*.
 Tested platform: `GL62M 7RD-224cn`.

-Most of functions are working, include built-in camera, audio, Touchkpad, sleep and HDMI.
+Most of functions are working, include WIFI, Bluetooth, audio, Touchkpad, TypeC, USB, sleep and HDMI.

 ## Screenshots
 ![about][about_pic]